 We as a leadership team would like to welcome you back to the 2021-2022 Academic Year.
 Throughout the duration of 2021 we have all had to adjust to a very new way of living, as we will now adjust to a new way of schooling.
-Your child, our staff and the school community’s health, safety and well-being will be our greatest priority when we open our school gates in August.
+Your child, our staff and the school community’s health, safety and well-being will be our greatest priority.
+For regular updates please visit the KHDA’s FAQs for schools.

 The team here at SCS have been undergoing our COVID19 Management for Educational Institutions.
 We have been completing the numerous webinars available from WHO, as well as working with other schools throughout Dubai, across the Middle East and internationally.
 Throughout this time, remaining educated and informed is exceptionally important.